Knowledge Hub

 1. Complying with the Pre-Action Protocol for Professional Negligence

-The Protocol outlines the measures that a claimant should take in the course of a professional negligence claim before “issuing” (commencing) court proceedings, with the goal being to achieve an early settlement of the claim without the need to go to court if this can be avoided.
-The primary steps will be to send a Letter of Claim and await an acknowledgement and subsequent Letter of Response (see points 2 to 4 below).
-If, however, issuing a claim turns out be necessary despite following the Protocol, then taking these steps should have fulfilled the objective of ensuring that all of the issues between the parties are identified and that all evidence has been exchanged in a suitable manner and in early course.
+The Protocol outlines the measures that a claimant should take in the course of a professional negligence claim before ‘issuing’ (commencing) court proceedings, with the goal being to achieve an early settlement of the claim without the need to go to court if this can be avoided.
+The primary steps will be to send a Letter of Claim and wait for an acknowledgement and Letter of Response.
+(If issuing a claim turns out to be necessary despite following the Protocol, then taking these steps should have fulfilled the objective of ensuring that all of the issues between the parties are identified and that all evidence has been exchanged in a suitable manner.

-If an early resolution of the claim couldn’t be reached for any reason, the next thing your lawyer will do is draft a Letter of Claim.
-This letter should provide a summary of key dates and facts, along with setting out the allegations of negligence and an estimation of the financial loss that you’ve suffered.
-Any important documentation in support of your claim and the calculation of loss should be included with and attached to this letter, but if for any reason details of the financial loss can’t be provided at this stage, then the letter should justify why and also state when this can be remedied.
+A letter of claim to the adviser should provide a summary of key dates and facts, along with setting out the allegations of negligence and an estimation of the financial loss that you’ve suffered.
+Any important documentation in support of your claim and the calculation of loss should be included with and attached to this letter, but if for any reason details of the financial loss can’t be provided at this stage, then the letter should justify why and state when this can be remedied.

 The Protocol directs that a Letter of Acknowledgment in response to the Letter of Claim should be received from the financial adviser or its legal representatives within 21 days of receipt.

-After they or their representatives have sent a Letter of Acknowledgment, the financial adviser then has three months from the date on this letter to investigate and provide a full response to your Letter of Claim, either by way of a formal Letter of Response or possibly a Letter of Settlement.
+After they or their representatives have sent a Letter of Acknowledgment, the financial adviser then has a further three months from the date on this letter to investigate and provide a full response to the Letter of Claim.

-It should be clear within the substance of the Letter of Response whether the financial adviser admits the claim or denies it fully or in part – if it’s the latter position then the letter should include a reply to each of your allegations and provide clarification for their version of events.
-Likewise, if the estimated financial loss in the Letter of Claim is contested, the Letter of Response should include their assessment of loss and again, give reasons if that alternative assessment cannot be provided just yet.
-(It’s also worth pointing out here that a Letter of Settlement with possible settlement proposals may accompany a Letter of Response, rather than being sent as an alternativeto one.)
+It should be clear within the substance of the Letter of Response whether the financial adviser admits the claim or denies it fully or in part – if it is the latter position then the letter should include a reply to each of the allegations in the Letter of Claim.
+The advisor may also put forward a settlement offer.

 What’s the time limit for making a professional negligence claim against a financial adviser?